manell0/couronne/README.md

    - Reg Match
    - Log In, log out and register

 - ### Start Page (Home):
-  - Navbar (fixed) on top of the Home page is the same across the whole site.
    - Couronne logo in top left goes to the start page.

    - The home page is divided into two columns, the left one is for news and gadgets.
 The right for the league top 5.

-   - At the top of the page, we find our navbar which turns into a burger for smaller screen sizes..

 - ### Leader Board: